top of page

 You need to focus instead on doing the things that are most important to you.
 Anything which isn’t in the ‘most important’ category should be done to the bare minimum standard (if at all).

-Take a moment to think about your priorities.
-Write them down if you wish.
-Then identify which are the MOST IMPORTANT TO YOU.
-You can pick no more than three.
-These are the things in your life which should come above all others, and which should be prioritised.
-Only tackle the others when it is absolutely unavoidable.
+So, ultimately, focus on what matters most TO YOU.
+You should pick no more than three priorities which come above all others, and only tackle the others when it is absolutely unavoidable.
 For example, I accept that I have to clean my bathroom occasionally, but I laugh out loud at those adverts which talk about the ‘weekly clean’.
-I can live with stray pieces of Duplo in my hallway, as long as my boys are happy and healthy, and as long as I can work on my business and writing (and as long as I don’t step on the Duplo).
+I can live with stray pieces of Lego in my hallway: as long as my boys are happy and healthy, and as long as I can work on my business and writing.
+And as long as I don’t step on the Lego.

 MYTH 3: "YOU MUST BE PRODUCTIVE AT ALL TIMES"